Weakly globular double categories and weak units: Weakly globular fair -categories

-The main property of the category $\fairwg{2}$ is that it arises as strictification of Segalic pseudo-functors from $\zuDop$ to $\Cat$ (see Theorem \ref{fairtowg2The-1}) in a way formally analogous to how $\catwg{2}$ arises as strictification of Segalic pseudo-functors from $\Dop$ to $\Cat$ (see Theorem \ref{book-st-cat}). \begin{definition} The category $\fairwg{2}$ of weakly globular fair $2$-categories is the full subcategory of $\fatcat{\zuDop}{\Cat}$ whose objects $X$ are such that \begin{itemize} \item [a)] $X_0\in\cathd{}$.\mk
+The main property of the category $\fairwg{2}$ is that it arises as strictification of Segalic pseudo-functors from $\zuDop$ to $\Cat$ (see Theorem \ref{fairtowg2The-1}) in a way formally analogous to the way $\catwg{2}$ arises as strictification of Segalic pseudo-functors from $\Dop$ to $\Cat$ (see Theorem \ref{book-st-cat}).